CIOs need to play different role effortlessly, as a change agent, a strategist, a talent master and a tactical IT manager.

 a successful CIO of today has to understand sales/marketing dialect, to "sell" his/her ideas and proposals to be effective executive; A strategic CIO can also speak architect’s dialect to understand things in both abstract and design level; a CIO may also need to count the beans periodically to adapt to finance tongue; of course, an effective CIO need be good at technology terms to understand IT staff, and knowing some key technical details can also benefit in managing project portfolio effectively, often that includes business value.
 Further, CIOs who can speak different languages could become true global leaders as a letter-based language can improve leaders' logic understanding while a symbol-based language can enforce one's synthetic cognizance.

-- A CIO as business polyglot can communicate better: IT strategy explicitly linked to corporate strategy through defined business initiatives, IT strategy is integral to the corporate strategy effort, and is key enablers of corporate strategy.
+- A CIO as a business polyglot can communicate better: IT strategy explicitly linked to corporate strategy through defined business initiatives, IT strategy is integral to the corporate strategy effort, and is key enablers of corporate strategy.
 There are no "us vs. them" - no business-IT alignment issues, as IT is integral to the business.
-CIOs are a peer to other C-level executives, not subordinate, and are involved in most business decisions, as they all speak the same language.
-CIOs have to understand the Business Value today more than ever before to be effective
+The CIO is the peer to other C-level executives, not subordinate, and are involved in most business decisions, as they all speak the same language.
+CIOs have to understand the business value today more than ever before to be effective

 - Fix “Lost in Translation” syndrome: Can the CIOs understand the focus / goals of the company to ensure IT is focused on those goals?
 Does IT have the vision necessary for the business to succeed and grow?
 The role of the CIO as taking the goals / vision of the business and translating it into the technology requirements.
 The CIO need to understand the needs of the different business units, but their needs / vision would be spelled out by their leaders, not the CIO.
 The CIO needs to take those needs and translate them into an IT investment to support that vision unless the company is a technology company where this argument would have a different focus.
 So business “polyglot” CIOs can fix “lost in translation” syndrome.